[This is the Part III post of the Binge Eating Recovery During a Crisis series. Read Part I and Part II]

 What if I need to gain weight after stopping the habit?

-If you are newly binge-free, or trying to stop binge eating, you may be wondering how to manage the holidays.
+If you are newly binge-free, or trying to stop binge eating, you may be wondering how to avoid holiday binges.
 First, I want you to know that you can avoid binge eating regardless of the date on the calendar.
 There actually isn’t anything special you need to do or not do during the holidays.
-The path to recovery is the same every day: You need to dismiss urges to binge whenever they come up, and you need eat adequately (avoid restrictive dieting).
+The path to recovery is the same every day: You need to dismiss urges to binge whenever they come up, and you need eat adequately.
+If you are new to the Brain over Binge approach, and you want to learn more about these two recovery goals, you can download my free PDF, the Brain over Binge Basics.

-Before I get into the topic of this post, I want to mention briefly what I think is the most important thing to be aware of during the holidays:
+Before I get into today’s topic, I want to mention briefly what I think is the most important thing to be aware of during the holidays:

-Don’t Fall for “Binge Now, Quit in the New Year” Thoughts
+Don’t Fall for “Binge Now During the Holidays, and Quit in the New Year” Thoughts

-At some point before the end of the year, your lower brain may produce a thought like this: “well, it’s so close to the end of the year, you can just binge now and then quit on January 1st.”
+At some point before the end of the year, your lower brain may produce a thought like this: “Well, it’s so close to the end of the year, you can just binge now and then quit for good on January 1st.”
 This is neurological junk.
 This thought doesn’t speak your truth.
-YOU want to be binge-free now, this year, this holiday season.
-If you are aware that a resolution thought like this will likely come up, you’ll be more prepared to recognize it when it does, and most importantly, you’ll be prepared to dismiss it.
-If you want to read a little more about this, I wrote a short blog post in 2010 about resolution thoughts.
+You want to be binge-free now, this year, this holiday season.
+If you are aware that a resolution thought like this will likely come up, you’ll be more prepared to recognize it when it does—and most importantly, you’ll be prepared to dismiss it.
+The lower brain will always try to encourage you to binge “one last time” and come up with a justification for it.
+The holiday might be some of your lower brain’s favorite justifications for binges.
+If you want more help with this, you can listen to Episode 14: Overcome “One Last Time” Thoughts to Quit Binge Eating.

 Saying Yes or No During the Holidays

-Now, on to the topic of today’s blog post, which is: keeping your yes’s and no’s to holiday events, obligations, responsibilities, and holiday foods separate from your yes’s and no’s to binge eating.
+Now, I’m going to move on to the topic of the blog post, which is stop letting holiday choices lead to holiday binges.
+Basically, I want to tell you that you can keep your yes’s and no’s to holiday events, obligations, responsibilities, and holiday foods separate from your yes’s and no’s to binge eating.
 I know this may sound a little confusing, but as I explain what I mean, I hope you will find this advice helpful.

 Binge Eating Can Become Connected with Holiday Stress

 For those who binge, there can sometimes be a strong association between stress and binge eating, so that an increase in events and obligations on the calendar also leads to an increase in urges to binge.
-In addition, other factors such as social anxiety, and the presence of certain foods at holiday events may have become connected to the binge eating habit over time; so that now, binge urges automatically arise in those situations.
+In addition, other factors such as social anxiety, the presence of certain foods at holiday events, and conversations about dieting at holiday meals may have become connected to the binge eating habit over time; so that now, binge urges automatically arise in those situations.

-How those associations and connections developed varies from person to person; but knowing why certain stressors, events, people, foods, and feelings lead to binge urges is usually not important to your recovery.
-What you need to know is that you’ve simply developed some habitual patterns; but binge eating does not help you cope in any way with the stress, events, foods, feelings, or obligations.
+How those associations and connections developed varies from person to person; but knowing why certain stressors, events, people, foods, conversations, and feelings lead to binge urges is usually not very important to your recovery.
+What you need to know is that you’ve simply developed some habitual patterns, but binge eating does not help you cope in any way with the stress, events, foods, feelings, or obligations.

-You always feel worse after the binge; it doesn’t do anything to solve your holiday problems or fulfill your responsibilities.
-When you binge, you either have to make yourself keep your obligations anyway, dragging yourself through the day with the binge eating making everything more difficult.
-Or alternately, the binge makes you feel so badly that you have to cancel your plans, usually by making up an excuse.
+You always feel worse after the binges—it doesn’t do anything to solve your holiday problems or fulfill your responsibilities.
+When you binge, you either have to make yourself keep your obligations anyway—dragging yourself through the day with the binge eating making everything more difficult—or alternately, the binge makes you feel so badly that you have to cancel your plans, usually by making up an excuse.

 Keep Your Holiday Problems Separate from Your Binge Problems

-That brings us back to holiday yes’s and no’s.
-If you’ve been exposed to what I’ll call the trigger theory in eating disorder recovery (the idea that you need to learn to handle triggers, or avoid them, in order to avoid binge eating), the holidays might seem like a dangerous time that is full of triggers.
+If you’ve been exposed to what I’ll call the trigger theory in eating disorder recovery—the idea that you need to learn to handle triggers, or avoid them, in order to avoid binge eating—the holidays might seem like a dangerous time that is full of triggers for binge eating.
+Triggers can be things like a feeling, a negative comment from someone, eating a certain food, or being in a specific situation.

-You Can Have Urges with Yes’s or No’s.
-Say No to the Binge.
+You Can Have Urges with Holiday Yes’s or No’s.
+Say No to the Holiday Binges

 Here are some additional examples of how yes’s and no’s can create confusion when you use the trigger theory: